gopherjs/jquery/README.md

 "go run server.go" and open a browser: http://localhost:3000

-The relevant QUnit Test cases are defined in the test.go file.
+The relevant QUnit Test cases are defined in the test/index.go file.

 ### Sample Apps ported from Javascript/Coffeescript to GopherJS